hkff/FodtlMon/README.md

 Or manually :
 You need PythonX.X.X >= Python3.4.0 installed on your system

-    You need to install the following dependencies :
+    You need to install the following dependencies:

         $ sudo pip3 install antlr4-python3-runtime